rohitpatilgithub/Node-Js/08. Nodemon Package/README.md

 }
 ```

-## ⚠️ Why we wrote -D and why is it in devDependency not normal dependency ?
+## ⚠️ Why we wrote ```-D``` and why is it in devDependency not normal dependency ?
-We wrote -D flag to explicitly add the nodemon in development dependency because it is not a package which is required during production but <br> required during development which saves our time of restarting server during development
+We wrote ```-D``` flag to explicitly add the nodemon in development dependency because it is not a package which is required during production but required during development which saves our time of restarting server during development
 | Feature                      | `dependencies`                                                  | `devDependencies`                                                    |
 | ---------------------------- | --------------------------------------------------------------- | -------------------------------------------------------------------- |
 | Purpose                   | Packages **required to run** your application in **production** | Packages needed **only during development** (not used in production) |